ddRPB/rpb-doc/edc/edc.rst

 .. note::
 	The Electronic Data Capture (EDC) module is available only to users with ROLE_EDC_USER permission.
-The accessible studies need to be configured to use EDC component and linked EDC study (EDC-code study tag set to study unique code within the CTMS module).
+The accessible studies need to be configured to use EDC component and linked with EDC studies (EDC-code study tag set to study unique code within the CTMS module).

 Concept
 -------